 - Walk about the course when others are playing their shot.

 - Unnecessarily rush a group of golfers ahead of you (without due reason).

 - Wheel your golf trolley across the green.

 - Wear heavy footwear that is going to damage the putting green.

-- Hit your golf ball when another group of players is within range.
+- Hit your ball when another group of players is within range.

-- Mark your golf scorecard on the green while another group is waiting behind you.
+- Mark your scorecard on the green while another group is waiting behind you.

 - Spend more than five minutes looking for a lost ball.